sutta » mn » Majjhima Nikāya 38

 So dhammaṁ deseti ādikalyāṇaṁ majjhekalyāṇaṁ pariyosānakalyāṇaṁ sātthaṁ sabyañjanaṁ;

-He proclaims a teaching that is good in the beginning, good in the middle, and good in the end, with the right meaning and phrasing.
+He proclaims a teaching that is good in the beginning, good in the middle, and good in the end, meaningful and well-phrased.

 kevalaparipuṇṇaṁ parisuddhaṁ brahmacariyaṁ pakāseti.